PRL-PRG/r-compile-server/doc/ir.md

 ## Mutability

-`CFG` and `BB` are mutable by the user. `Node`s are internally mutable, but the user must mutate them via operations on `CFG` or `BB`. `Instr`s store their content in `InstrData` which is an immutable record for easy construction and pattern matching; the instruction itself must be mutable so its data can be replaced without affecting other instructions' data (which would recursively affect other instructions and so on, making constructing a cyclic dependency impossible besides having ridiculous time complexity).
+`CFG` and `BB`, and `InstrOrPhi`s are mutable by the user. `Instr`s store their content in `InstrData` which is an immutable record for easy construction and pattern matching; the instruction itself must be mutable so its data can be replaced without affecting other instructions' data (which would recursively affect other instructions and so on, making constructing a cyclic dependency impossible besides having ridiculous time complexity).

 ## Package structure